soderlind/ms-searchwp-subsite-activate/README.md

 Install the plugin and network activate it.

+## Usage

+When you add a new subsite, this plugin will, on the subsite:

+- Activate the SearchWP plugin.
+- Activate the SearchWP license.
+- Tell SearchWP to work with the default generated config on install.
+- Run the SearchWP indexer on the default index.

 ## Copyright and License
 Automatically Activate SearchWP on Subsite is copyright 2019 Per Soderlind